 You get a box with input elements like switches and buttons, as well as output elements in the form of lights being turned on or off.
 As soon as you feed the set of inputs into the box, you’ll be able to see the corresponding outputs without seeing anything inside the box.
 Even if you could see how everything inside the box works, you’d have a hard time understanding why each component is placed where it is, and why it does what it does.

-To understand this peculiar relationship, we need to focus on the fact that the components follow strict rules that dictate their individual behavior, while the general behavior of the whole system arises from their interactions.
+To understand this peculiar relationship, we need to focus on the fact that the components follow strict rules that dictate their individual behaviour, while the general behavior of the whole system arises from their interactions.

 Getting back to black boxes in artificial intelligence (AI) or machine learning (ML) systems, let’s consider why the black box is relevant here: